RPT-FOREX-Euro takes a breather after biggest rally in 7 yrs, awaits US jobs

 LONDON, Dec 4 The euro fell on Friday, having posted its biggest one-day surge in nearly seven years when the latest round of easing by European Central Bank fell well short of market expectations, with focus now turning to the U.S. jobs report.

-The euro shed 0.75 percent against the dollar to trade at $1.0862 after shooting 3.1 percent higher on Thursday, its biggest one-day gain since March 2009.
+The euro shed 0.7 percent against the dollar to trade at $1.0872 after shooting up 3.1 percent on Thursday, its biggest one-day gain since March 2009.
 It had fallen to a 7-1/2 month low of $1.0523 on Thursday before jumping to as high as $1.0981 after the ECB's measures were announced.

 Investors scrambled to unwind hefty short euro positions on a bare-minimum easing package in which the ECB cut its deposit rate by a mere 10 basis points and extended its asset buys by six months.